FatihKoz/DisposableSpecial/README.md

 ## Release / Update Notes

+23.OCT.22

+* Added a failsafe for Airport Expenses (rare case, flight time 0 mins)
+* Updated Tour Progress Widget (to support closed then re-opened tours with new dates/flights)

 08.JUN.22

 * Updated Free Flights logic (if SimBrief is not enabled redirect to Bids page)